| |

 and disciplinary researchers.
 In other words, the research outcomes

-must be translated back into the language and concepts of each
+had to be translated back into the language and concepts of each

 discipline that need to make use of them.
 In light of the above,